 Have you noticed how the popularity of “bowls” has skyrocketed in the recent years?
 I’m not referring to the bowl as the round, high-sided vessel – I’m talking about the “bowl” as a type of food.
 We’re consuming sooo many bowls these days.
-There’s the grain bowl, the kale bowl, the burrito bowl, the poke bowl, the soba noodle bowl, the acai bowl, the chia pudding bowl, and don’t even get me started on the smoothie bowl – now there’s a food that tries too hard to fit in… a smoothie belongs in a glass!
+There’s the grain bowl, the kale bowl, the burrito bowl, the poke bowl, the soba noodle bowl, the acai bowl, the chia pudding bowl, and don’t even get me started on the smoothie bowl – a smoothie is a job for a glass!
 And despite the enormous number of meticulously plated smoothie bowls I’ve seen on the ‘gram, I still can’t fathom why, oh why Lord, is it such a pervasive trend.

 Here’s my vegan grain bowl formula:

-- A yummy sauce, like a classic vinaigrette or creamy tahini dressing, or the sesame ginger sauce below
+A yummy sauce, like a classic vinaigrette, creamy tahini dressing, or the sesame ginger sauce below

-The inspiration behind this particular bowl comes from Original Grain, my go-to lunch place in downtown Syracuse.
+The inspiration behind this particular vegan, Asian-style bowl comes from Original Grain, my go-to lunch place in downtown Syracuse.
 It’s a fast-casual spot with a ton of healthy options that specializes in poke bowls and nori burritos, so most of their ingredients skew toward Asian flavors.
-If I’m craving animal protein, I’ll treat myself to salmon poke, but most of the time I’ll have a grain bowl with this amazing sesame ginger sauce.

 For the Bowl: